-This report seeks approval for initiating public consultation to extend the existing boundary of Tenby Conservation Area which was designated in 1971 and extended in 1996.
+This report seeks approval for extending the existing boundary of Tenby Conservation Area which was designated in 1971 and extended in 1996.
+Members will recall approving the public consultation for such at their National Park Authority meeting of 13th August 2018.